zanerv/storj/satellite/admin/ui/README.md

 ## Implementation details

-This is a project based on the [Svelte](https://svelte.dev) [template for apps](https://github.com/sveltejs/template).
+This is a project based on the [Sveltekit](https://kit.svelte.dev).

-The project templated was converted to Typescript following the instructions on its README.
+The project is set up with Typescript.

 The Web App is currently straightforward as we specified that v1 would be.